Microsoft/azure-docs.cs-cz/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Příčina**: Autoload prostředí PowerShell se nezdařilo načtení modulu Kontrola připravenosti správně.
+**Příčina:** Načtení modulu Kontrola připravenosti správně Autoload prostředí PowerShell se nezdařilo.

-**Rozlišení**: Import modulu Kontrola připravenosti explicitně.
+**Řešení:** Importujte modulu Kontrola připravenosti explicitně.
 Zkopírujte a vložte následující kód do prostředí PowerShell a aktualizace \<verze\> číslo pro aktuálně nainstalovanou verzi.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`